The Strategy, Examples, and Benefits of Personalized Marketing

 What is personalized marketing?

 We know that “marketing” is the act of promoting or selling your products or services.
 And that “personalized” means that something is tailored to a person’s requirements.
+It’s more like one-to-one marketing.
 Put the two together, and you get a reasonable definition of personalized marketing – promoting or selling based on a person’s requirements.

 More specifically, it’s the use of customer data to target marketing and communications.
 That can be broad things like age, location and gender, or more particular details like someone’s previous orders, interests or product preferences.
 Most importantly, it has a number of benefits…

-Tailored marketing means a tailored experience.
-Customers are shown the products that are most relevant to them, which improves their experience with your brand.
+Tailored marketing means personalized experiences.
+Customers are sent relevant content such as helpful tips or even product recommendations that are most relevant to them.
+This one-to-one marketing improves their experience with your brand.
 Imagine walking into a food store with all your favorites just lined up and waiting to be enjoyed.

 Most importantly, that’s an experience modern consumers have come to expect.
-A whopping 42% of respondents in our 2022 Consumer Survey Report said they would be less inclined to shop with a brand that doesn’t tailor communications, while 52% said they were frustrated by communications that aren’t relevant to them
+A whopping 42% of respondents in our 2022 Consumer Survey Report said they would be less inclined to shop with a brand that doesn’t tailor communications, while 52% said they were frustrated by irrelevant marketing content.

 If personalized marketing is there for all to see, it can actually increase the amount of data customers are willing to share.
 According to our survey, 54% of people are happy to exchange their data for tailored offers and promotions, while 51% will do so for beneficial product and service recommendations.